BilgiPasa/sorting-algorithms/README.md

 Implemented languages (from fastest to slowest**): Java, C#, Python.

 *According to my tests.
-(I use VS Code and I didn't compare any language's built in sorter in this list.)
+(I didn't compare any language's built in sorter in this list.)

 **According to my tests when I use Selection Sort.
+(I used VS Code for testing.)

 You can analyze the code but please don't use this repository for cheating.